PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 valid candidate order/statistics and production boundaries.
 Do not extract the owner until the correction is committed; keep tests strictly sequential, commit and push, and do not create a pull request.

+## Mean/MaxPool/Concat/Conv transactional correction: completed state

+All nine strict xfails from the preceding characterization are green.
+The raw owner now requires `mean_axes` to satisfy every local-ownership invariant:

+- TensorIR dtype and backing NumPy dtype are both INT32;
+- the tensor is non-variable and unquantized;
+- it is absent from graph inputs and graph outputs;
+- its exact consumer list contains only the matched Mean.

+Before the first ModelIR mutation, the owner resolves rank-four shape and effective signature for the NHWC source, removed NCHW intermediates, both DEQUANTIZE branches, Mean and pool outputs, every pool-substituted Concat input, Concat/Quantize outputs, and every removable post-adapter output.
+It computes the new Mean axes/shape/signature, complete Concat shape/signature, optional per-axis QDIM remap, post aliases, and removal indices as one local plan.
+The commit phase has no rejection branch after its first setter.
+Missing/rank-three/ short-signature Concat inputs and short source/pool signatures now return zero without graph, constant, option, tensor, or metadata mutation.

+Pruning is conditional on a non-zero rewrite.
+The owner no longer constructs the producer map that was never read, removing one whole-graph scan from every fixed-point round.
+Three additional ordinary guards verify axes TensorIR dtype, buffer dtype, and quantization state.
+Valid static/dynamic, multiple-post, multiple-chain, per-axis quantization, rejection, and idempotence contracts all remain green.

+Validation completed as follows:

+- focused corrected-owner plus ordered-boundary architecture selector:
+  `29 passed, 246 deselected in 1.97s`;
+- changed-file focused branch regression: `673 passed in 22.86s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 10.27s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed;
+- central lowerer Ruff findings decreased from eight to seven after removal of the unused producer-map assignment.

+No real-model conversion was repeated because the prior sequential QLinear recovery audit established zero production rewrites and zero process-tree SWAP for every measured candidate.
+Public API, CLI, valid behavior/statistics, ordered boundaries, TensorFlow isolation, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed;
+future work is commit/push only and must not create a pull request.

+At restart, mechanically extract the corrected 382-line `_optimize_transpose_mean_maxpool_concat_conv_chains` owner into a focused Mean/MaxPool/Concat pass module.
+Keep the historical private lowerer name as a one-return wrapper and preserve its position in `_run_qlinear_mean_concat_recovery_sequence` plus both production sequence boundaries.
+Prove exact corrected old/new AST identity and direct owner/wrapper statistics plus complete ModelIR/metadata equality for static, dynamic, multiple-post, multiple-chain, per-axis, and rejection cases.
+Keep validation minimal and strictly sequential, commit and push, and do not create a pull request.